planship/planship-docs/docs/integration/index.md

 - Create [plans](../concepts/plans.md) that map to your recurring subscription plans, one-off packages, add-ons, etc.
 - Apply pricing levers to individual plans by defining [entitlements](../concepts/plans.md#entitlements).

-!!!tip "Want guidance?"
+!!! info "Looking for guidance?"
-    If you're new to Planship, you can follow our [Planship Console walkthrough HOWTO guide](../howtos/console-step-by-step.md) for a step-by-step guide on creating products, plans, levers, and entitlements.
+    If you're new to Planship, you can follow our [Planship Console step-by-step HOW-TO guide](../howtos/console-step-by-step.md) for a step-by-step guide on creating products, plans, levers, and entitlements.

 <figure markdown="span">
   ![Plans view of the Planship app showing a list of plans along with the details of the selected plan named 'Personal'](../assets/screenshots/23-plans-view.png){ width="600" }